+Keep the Beach Within Your Reach!
 OBX Outfitters is committed to working with local artists whose designs help us share the pure joy that is the Outer Banks.
-In 2012, we began working with two such talented individuals, featuring their designs on our Made in the USA apparel.
-This unique combination forms the basis of our Wearable Art line, which will continue to grow and shine the spotlight on many fine artists from OBX and throughout North Carolina.
-To submit a listing for the Arts Resources section of this page, or to inquire about working with us to share your art, email firstname.lastname@example.org.
+In 2012, we began working with two such talented individuals, featuring their designs on our comfortable apparel.
+To inquire about working with us to share your art or to submit a listing for the Arts Resources section of this page, please email us at email@example.com.

 You can find out more about this talented artist online at www.emcorsabackyardwild.blogspot.com.

 Josh Davis splits time between drawing and painting and teaching art history to high school students, having developed a passion for the latter while earning a BS in Art Education from Appalachian State University.
 Working in fine art, drawings and watercolors, and graphic design, he continues to pursue his goal as an artist to learn and grow as a painter and maker.
 In addition to “Bluegrass at the Beach” OBX Outfitters is featuring Davis’ interpretation of a passion of many OBX visitors and residents, off-roading on the beach.